A few weeks ago, at the Amplitude Amplify conference, several new marketing analytics features were announced. These marketing features included:

-- Campaign Reporting – The ability to import advertising campaign impressions, clicks, and costs
+- Ad-Network Integrations – The ability to import advertising campaign impressions, clicks, and costs

 - Acquisition Channels – The ability to automatically and retroactively place digital activity (events and conversions) into the acquisition channel that sourced it

 - Multi-Touch Attribution – The ability to attribute events and conversions across multiple acquisition campaign codes or channels

 While not necessarily marketing analytics features, Amplitude also released two new features that help support marketing reporting.
 These include:

 - Data Tables – The ability to view multiple metrics in a table side by side and break them down by multiple properties

 - Metrics – The ability to create re-usable custom metrics that apply formulas to events and numeric properties so you can view conversion metrics within Data Tables

 For those who have been reading my blog posts, these announcements shouldn’t have been a surprise.
 One of the reasons I joined Amplitude was to see if I could help Amplitude be the first platform to offer product and marketing analytics in one product.
 I have written about why product and marketing teams should increase collaboration.
 I have debated whether websites should be managed by marketing or product teams since websites are just like products.
 I recently attempted to explain the subtle differences between marketing and product analytics.
 I also shared thoughts on where digital analytics should reside within the organization.
 But most importantly, I have described why I believe that there will be a massive convergence when it comes to digital analytics platforms.
 In the future, organizations will need to break down the silos between marketing and product and put the customer first.

 Why Marketing Analytics?

 Amplitude is known for being the leader in product analytics.
 Our customers leverage our platform to build better digital products for their customers.
 Amplitude excels at finding digital product issues, using experimentation to test improvements, identifying engagement/retention issues, etc…So why is Amplitude interested in marketing analytics?